Ammoor/Quizzes-Light/README.md

 -   [Quizzes Light Design Inspired by (ClassMaker.com)](https://www.classmarker.com/)
 -   [Mobile Simulator & Responsive Mockup Testing Tool](https://chromewebstore.google.com/detail/mobile-simulator-responsi/ckejmhbmlajgoklhgbapkiccekfoccmk)

-## 11- Copyrights
+## 13- Copyrights

 This project was proudly created by the **<span style="color:#ff3131">Quizzes</span> Light** team, combining creativity, dedication, and expertise.
-Users are more welcome to use and customize the code to suit their needs, but we kindly request proper attribution to honor the team’s efforts.
+Users are more than welcome to use and customize the code to suit their needs, but we kindly request proper attribution to honor the team’s efforts.
 Please do not claim ownership of the original work, as it reflects the hard work and collaboration of our talented developers.

 &#169; 2024 **<span style="color:#ff3131">Quizzes</span> Light**.
 All rights reserved.